-Edward J. Bloustein School of Planning and Public Policy and the Rutgers School of Engineering**

-*As of 24 Mar 2017* Edward J. Bloustein School of Planning and Public Policy
+Edward J. Bloustein School of Planning and Public Policy

-Robert Noland, Professor of Urban Planning and Director of the Voorhees Transportation Center, Director PhD Program in Planning and Public Policy.
+Robert Noland, Distinguished Professor of Urban Planning and Director of the Voorhees Transportation Center, Director PhD Program in Planning and Public Policy.

 Transport policy, environmental impacts, travel behavior, non-motorized transport, safety analysis, energy and climate change, transport economics